nmng98/product-review/README.md

 # Product-Review
-A website that focuses on product reviews.
+A website that focuses on product reviews and ratings.

 ### Technologies Used
 * Python